Haitian Vodou: The congregation

 Forming a spiritual community of practitioners, the ounfò's congregation are known as the pititt-caye (children of the house).
 They worship under the authority of an oungan or manbo, below whom is ranked the ounsi, individuals who make a lifetime commitment to serving the lwa.
 Members of either sex can join the ounsi, although most are female.
 The ounsi's duties include cleaning the peristil, sacrificing animals, and taking part in the dances at which they must be prepared to be possessed by a lwa.
 The oungan and manbo conduct initiatory ceremonies whereby people become ounsi, oversee their training, and act as their counsellor, healer, and protector.
 In turn, the ounsi are expected to be obedient to their oungan or manbo.

 One of the ounsi becomes the hungenikon or reine-chanterelle, the mistress of the choir.
 They are responsible for overseeing the liturgical singing and shaking the chacha rattle which dictates the rhythm during ceremonies.
 They are aided by the hungenikon-la-place, commandant general de la place, or quartermaster, who is charged with overseeing offerings and keeping order during the rites.
 Another figure is le confiance (the confidant), the ounsi who oversees the ounfò's administrative functions.
 Congregants often form a sosyete soutyen (société soutien, support society), through which subscriptions are paid to help maintain the ounfò and organize the major religious feasts.
 Another ritual figure sometimes present is the prèt savann ("bush priest"), a man with a knowledge of Latin who is capable of administering Catholic baptisms, weddings, and the last rites, and who is willing to perform these at Vodou ceremonies.

-In rural areas especially, a congregation may consist of an extended family.
-Here, the priest will often be the patriarch of that family.
-Families, particularly in rural areas, often believe that through their zansèt (ancestors) they are tied to a premye mèt bitasyon (original founder); their descent from this figure is seen as giving them their inheritance both of the land and of familial spirits.

-In other examples, particularly in urban areas, an ounfò can act as an initiatory family.
+In rural areas especially, a congregation may consist of an extended family, one whose patriarch serves as priest.
+Families, particularly in rural areas, often believe that their zansèt (ancestors) tie them to an premye mèt bitasyon (original founder) from whom they have inherited both their land and their familial spirits.
+Elsewhere, particularly in urban areas, an ounfò can act as an initiatory family.
 A priest becomes the papa ("father") while the priestess becomes the manman ("mother") to the initiate; the initiate becomes their initiator's pitit (spiritual child).
-Those who share an initiator refer to themselves as "brother" and "sister."

-Individuals may join a particular ounfò because it exists in their locality or because their family are already members.
-Alternatively, it may be that the ounfò places particular focus on a lwa whom they are devoted to, or that they are impressed by the oungan or manbo who runs the ounfò in question, perhaps having been treated by them.
+Those sharing an initiator call themselves "brother" and "sister".
+Individuals may select a particular ounfò because it exists in their locality, because their family are already members, because they are impressed by the oungan or manbo who runs it, or because it focuses on their favored lwa.